TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 Note 4: Delete a file by either entering its name in the Macroeditor for example K12Link, or selecting it as the Source before pressing [Rmv].
-Make sure that the A-D indicator is the correct color - if the file is on the SDCard it must be orange, if FlashMemory it must be white.
+Make sure that the A-D indicator is the correct color - if the file is on the SDCard it must be brown, if FlashMemory it must be white.

 Note 5: The [Snd] Send Macro either send the macro composed in the Macro Editor, or if nothing has been entered the source macro file is sent to the PC.
 No saving nor processing of the file or entered content - nKeys file n01 will